GENERALBYTESCOM/batm_public/README.md

 Overview
 ========
 Operators frequently request new features to be added to our BATM Server (CAS).
-Typically, the requests are for adding support for "crypto currency XYZ" or "digital asset exchange XY".
+Typically, the requests are for adding support for "cryptocurrency XYZ" or "digital asset exchange XY".

 The purpose of this project is to give operators the desired power to add features themselves by **extending** CAS via this published **Extensions** mechanism.